Damon Wayans: Career

 Wayans started doing stand-up comedy in 1982.
 His earliest film appearance was a brief cameo as an effeminate hotel employee in the Eddie Murphy film of 1984, Beverly Hills Cop.

-From 1985 to 1986, he appeared on Saturday Night Live as a featured player, before getting fired after just eleven episodes for improvising during a live sketch, playing his character as a flamboyant gay cop instead of a straight cop.
-Wayans later claimed that he wanted to be fired due to lack of creative freedom and screen time.
-Wayans further explained that Lorne Michaels did not want Wayans to do too much too soon and began drawing comparisons to Eddie Murphy who had just left the show.
-He also appeared in the syndicated television series Solid Gold during the 1980s as a comedian.
+He appeared on Saturday Night Live as a featured player in the From 1985 to '86 season.
+But Wayans was fired after seven episodes for improvising during a live sketch.
+He decided to play a police officer character as flamboyantly gay, which was not planned in advance.
+Wayans later claimed he wanted to be fired due to lack of creative freedom and screen time.
+Wayans further explained how producer Lorne Michaels did not want Wayans to have too much exposure as a newcomer on the show to avoid comparisons to Eddie Murphy who had recently departed Saturday Night Live.
+Michaels invited Wayans to return as a host several years later.

+Wayans also appeared in the syndicated television series Solid Gold during the 1980s as a comedian.

 With his brother Keenen, Wayans created the Fox sketch comedy series In Living Color, which had a mostly African-American cast.
 The show went on the air in April 1990.
 It continued running until May 1994, although Wayans left the show in 1992 to pursue a film career.

 During and after In Living Color, he starred in films such as The Last Boy Scout (1991), Mo' Money (1992), Last Action Hero (1993), Major Payne (1995), Celtic Pride (1996), Bulletproof (1996), and The Great White Hype (1996), and wrote and starred in the film Blankman (1994).
 He also appeared in Janet Jackson's video "The Best Things in Life Are Free" and was considered for the role of the Riddler in Batman Forever (the role went to Jim Carrey, his co-star from In Living Color and Earth Girls Are Easy).